Do you love nitro cold brew but can’t afford it?

 Nitro cold brew coffee, commonly referred to as “NCB,” is cold brew coffee charged with nitrogen to give it a rich, creamy head, similar to nitro draft beer like Guinness.

-In other words, nitro coffee is a cold brew coffee infused with nitrogen.
+In other words, this type of coffee is cold brew coffee infused with nitrogen.
 Nitrogen probably sounds like a dangerous thing to keep in your house; it sounds even worse when you think about drinking it, but it’s actually nothing out of the ordinary.

 We’ve been combining drinks with gas for a very long time; think soda and beer!
 Coffee was apparently the next logical step for some reason.
-Now, the hype of Nitro coffee is taking over the world and people seem to love their new way of brew dearly.
+Now, the hype of Nitro coffee is taking over the world and people seem to love this new style of brewing.
 Many turned into complete Nitro devotees and refuse to have their coffee any other way.

 Why should you make Nitro at home?